 Within the app, SOQL queries are handled by the SOQLQueryRunner which provides two options for responses: a JSON-formatted string or a developer-defined parameterized implementation of SOQLQueryResponse (example in the integrated test).
 The latter takes advantage of the fact that SOQL queries share much common structure and need only a relatively small portion to be overridden to hold fields specific to the SOQL query.

 What happens when access tokens expire?
-The WebClient call in SalesforceService has a retry(1) setting that allows one additional call to the resource server in case of an error such as using an expired access token.
+The WebClient calls have a retry(1) setting that allows for one additional call to the resource server in case of an error such as using an expired access token.
 In such cases, for the first call, the failure handler in SalesforceOAuth2Config removes the authorized client instance (which has the invalid access token) from memory.
 For the retry call, SalesforceJwtBearerOAuth2AuthorizedClientProvider notes that there is not an authorized client instance anymore so proceeds to obtain a new access token to allow the second call to proceed.
-This functionality can be verified by revoking the access token from either Salesforce Setup's Session Management screen or from Connected Apps usage, and making a subsequent resource API call, it should seamlessly provide the data.
+This functionality can be verified by revoking the access token from either Salesforce Setup's Session Management screen or from Connected Apps usage, and confirming that a subsequent resource API call still provides the data.
 Code breakpoints can also be used to confirm another access token was requested.